moshisora/milcotaker/README.md

 * [generator-gulp-angular](https://github.com/Swiip/generator-gulp-angular)

 ## Setup
 gulp is used as build system helper.
-Install node packages and bower component in root direcory of repo.
+Install node packages and bower components in root directory of repo.

 ```
 $ npm install